sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 World gives the GM a *Good Bank* and a *Bad Bank* and specific rules for using them.

+# It's ok to skip it

+You don't need to get every point in your *Good Bank*.
+You should especially not try to force it if doing so would sacrifice fun for the players.
+Remember, you're not the only author of this story, and while earning points feels nice, you've got other jobs too, like paying attention to the signals the players give you for the kind of fun they want to have.

+## It's ok to end it

+You may find that you and the players have collectively gone as far as you can.
+Maybe you've reached the deepest, darkest part of the adventure, and the characters make it into their new home.
+Maybe they find a way to destroy something you thought would be permanent, or make permanent something you thought would be temporary, and that changes the whole conflict structure of the story.
+Maybe they found a shortcut or outsmarted the Oracle.

+Take a break and ponder.
+Sometimes you can think of a way to reinterpret events or move forward with themes while abandoning specifics.
+Sometimes you can take a subplot and move it to the forefront.

+But sometimes the choice that provides the most fun for everyone is to just admit that it's over.
+Getting *Good Bank* points is great, but the reason everyone is here sitting around the table is to *have fun*.

+# The lengths vary

+The final part might go very fast, or it might be a long journey home.
+The first threshold might be crossed so fast that you only notice after the fact.
+Taking the prize might involve a twisting road of trials, or it might be one explosive boss battle.

+Let the story be what it must be, and *play to find out what happens*, but also take your opportunities to earn *Good Bank* points when they arise.

 # One-Shot Campaign

- * Act 1
  * Start in a place of normalcy / comfort
  * Cross a threshold with a true choice
- * Act 2
  * Take a thing and pay its (mortal?) price
- * Act 3
  * Return to the surface, changed.

 In a One-Shot campaign, there are 4 potential *Good Bank* points the GM can earn.

-## Start in a place of normalcy / comfort
+## Chapter 1: Start in a place of normalcy / comfort

 The first point in your good bank is a "gimmie": If you can think of a way to start all of the players' characters in their place of normalcy or